 Pigs provide a good example of the impact technology adoption can have on production.
 In 1985 only 54 kg of pork was produced per pig in inventory (Table 5).
 By 2000 it had reached 95 kg, and is projected to reach 145 kg by 2030.
 In comparison, the average in 2002 was 150 kg in Germany, 136 kg in the United Kingdom and 138 kg in the USA (FAO DATASTATS).
 Offtake rates (the percent of pigs going to slaughter compared to inventory) in China are projected to increase from 124 percent in 2000, to 170 percent in 2030.
 As a point of reference, rates for the above three other countries ranged from 144 to 195 percent in 2000 (data not shown in tables).

-It is important to realize that productivity will continue to increase in other countries over the next three decades covered in the projections, and that China will benefit from future technological development influencing those changes as well as adoption of current technology, not to mention great structural changes that have been taking place.
+It is important to realize that productivity will continue to increase in other countries over the next three decades covered in the projections, and that China will benefit from future technological development influencing those changes as well as adoption of current technology, not to mention great structural changes that have been taking place (see for example Fang, Fuller, Lopez and Tuan, 2000).
 The point is that accuracy in projections about China's agriculture depends on a good understanding of its agricultural structure (including policy, research, education, etc.), knowledge about international agriculture and technology, recognition that agriculture is a dynamic industry and not a static one, and that in many respects China is more like European agriculture than its East Asian neighbors to which it is often, and misleadingly, compared.
-Proper structural specification has been a chronic problem in trade modeling (McCalla and Revoredo, 2001).

 Most cattle in China are found in the cropping areas.
 Originally they were mainly used for draft and transport, with milk and beef as by-products from aged animals that had to be culled.
-As the rural areas have begun to mechanize, and national per capita incomes have increased, demand for beef has also grown so that, although there is still a substantial portion of cattle used for work, a true beef industry is quickly emerging in which cows are kept primarily for calf production in both cropping and grassland areas.
+As the rural areas have begun to mechanize, and national per capita incomes have increased, demand for beef has also grown so that, although there is still a substantial portion of cattle used for work, a true beef industry is quickly emerging in which cows are kept primarily for calf production in both cropping and grassland areas (Simpson and Li, 1996).
 A variety of growing and fattening operations operations have sprung up.
 Most are small ones somewhat akin to those in the U.S. before and shortly after WWII.
-Some larger scale enterprises of several hundred head to several thousand head have developed, but U.S. style feedlots are unlikely to develop in the foreseeable future although pig and poultry units will continue to increase dramatically in size (Simpson, Shi, Li, Chen and Liu, 1999).
+Some larger scale enterprises of several hundred head to several thousand head have developed, but U.S. style feedlots will not come into being in the foreseeable future.
+Space does not permit a detailed description of industry structure.
+As such, readers are encouraged consult the authoritative 2001 book Beef in China: Agribusiness Opportunities and Challenges by Longworth, Brown and Waldron for further information.